uea-teaching/computer-vision-2022/lectures/camera-model.md

 ![Principal Point](assets/svg/principal-point.svg)
 :::::
 ::::: column
-Origin of sensor is not at the principal point:
+Origin of sensor space is not at the principal point:

 $$
 {}^{s}H_{c} =